 The Mallorca Files – This drama stars Elen Rhys (Ordinary Lies) and Julian Looman as a pair of international detectives who solve crimes on the Baleric island of Mallorca.
 It’s a light, action-driven drama with a bit of British and German culture clash between the detectives.

 Prime Suspect – Helen Mirren stars as DCI Jane Tennison, a determined female cop in the overwhelmingly male police world of the early 1990s.

-Miss Marple – BritBox carries 3 seasons from the classic 1980s Marple series.
+Miss Marple – BritBox carries several seasons from the classic 1980s Marple series.

-Agatha Christie’s Poirot – BritBox carries the first 6 seasons of the classic David Suchet Poirot.
+Agatha Christie’s Poirot – BritBox carries a number of seasons of the classic David Suchet Poirot.